EdwardTatel/J2EE-SQL_Food-Ordering_App/README.md

 # Food Ordering App
-This is an application done for the subject - CS ELECTIVE 1(Dynamic Web Programming (J2EE/Rest API) It is a simple food ordering application made with HTML, CSS, JavaScript, J2EE, and SQL.
+This is an application done for the subject - CS ELECTIVE 1(Dynamic Web Programming (J2EE/Rest API) It is a simple food ordering application made with HTML, CSS, JavaScript, J2EE, JSP, and SQL.

 # Features
 - Login/Register